CPT-GrayWolf/libreadconf/README.md

 > If you want to disable this for some reason, set CFLAGS to "-D NO_PTHREAD".
 >
 > If you want to add custom compiler flags, but compile with pthread options enabled, be sure to include the "-pthread" option in your flags, or the library will not compile.
+>
+> By default libreadconf has a minimum buffer size.
+> If he blocksize for a file is below this size, the blocksize will be ignored, and the minimub buffer size is used.
+This may be beneficial in some case, but may waste resources in others.
+> To disable minimum buffer size, include the "-D NO_MIN_BUFF" option in CFLAGS.

 If all goes well, you should see a nice clean compilation, free of any errors or warnings.